marano/blog/_posts/2013-13-12-performance-protips.markdown

 As a programmer who is still learning how to code and how to deal with this kind of performance issues, I immediately saw an opportunity to grow.
 I asked help for more experienced programmers and now I'm gonna relate to you what I learned.

-I discover an amazing tool called [Rollbar](https://rollbar.com/) which catches errors and gives enough information about it.
+I discovered an amazing tool called [Rollbar](https://rollbar.com/) which catches errors and gives enough information about it.
 This helps you to discover what has happened and fix the problem.
 They email you whenever an exception occurs.
 This way, you discover an error and fix it before your client calls you to warn you that some of his users complained.
 You anticipate that.
 Nice, uh?
 After this lesson, I put Rollbar in all of my projects.
 And I truly can't see myself working in any project that doesn't have this kind of analyser 24-hour.
 Here at HE:labs we also use [Airbrake](https://airbrake.io/) and we recommend it.

 To put the rollbar add-on on your Heroku app: